The Bird: The Life and Legacy of Mark Fidrych: Book summary

 The book is divided into nine chapters.

 Chapter 1.
 Northboro.
 Fidrych was born and raised in Northborough, Massachusetts.
 As a child and young adult, Fidrych excelled in athletics to include baseball, football, and basketball.
 He attended Algonquin Regional High School where, in addition to his athletic skills, was well known for his extroverted personality and friendly demeanor.
 While a student, Fidrych also played American Legion Baseball where he continued to burnish his reputation as one of the area's star pitching prospects.

 Chapter 2.
 Bristol.
 In 1974, Fidrych was drafted by the Detroit Tigers, signed a contract that included a $3,000 signing bonus and reported to Bristol, Virginia where he played for Detroit's single-A minor league team, the Bristol Tigers.
 While at Bristol, his habit of talking to the baseball and patting down the pitcher's mound was first noticed by professional coaches.
 Bristol was also where Fidrych acquired his nickname "The Bird".
 The name was given to Fidrych by Jeff Hogan, one of the team's assistants who thought the tall pitcher with his floppy, curly blonde hair reminded him of the Sesame Street character Big Bird.
 At the season's end, Fidrych was considered to be a major league prospect.

 Chapter 3.
 Lakeland, Montgomery, and Evansville.
 Fidrych spent the 1975 baseball season being promoted through the Tiger's minor league system, finally reaching the triple-A level, one step below Major League Baseball when he was assigned to the Evansville Triplets, the Tiger's AAA franchise.

 Chapter 4.
 Detroit In March 1976, Fidrych reported to the Tigers' spring training facility in Lakeland, Florida as a non-roster invitee.
 Fidrych enjoyed a successful spring training and the team's general manager Jim Campbell and team manager Ralph Houk decided to select Fidrych for the Tigers.
-On May 15, Fidrych made his first start as a pitcher and pitched a complete two hit game, defeating the Cleveland Indians by a score of 3-1.
+On May 15, Fidrych made his first start as a pitcher and pitched a complete two hit game, defeating the Cleveland Indians by a score of 3–1.
 He also attracted the attention of media for his habits of talking the baseball and personally grooming the pitcher's mound between innings.

 Chapter 5.
 Birdmania.
 Fidrych emerged on the national scene when he pitched in a network-televised baseball game of the week on June 28, 1976, defeating the New York Yankees.
-Over 50,000 fans attended the game, held in Detroit's Tiger Stadium (Detroit)Tiger Stadium.
+Over 50,000 fans attended the game, held in Detroit's Tiger Stadium.
 Over the next several weeks, Fidrych pitched in front of sold out stadiums both at home and on the road.
 At mid-season, Fidrych was selected to pitch in the all-star game.
-Fidrych finished the 1976 season with a 19-9 record and won the American League Rookie of the Year Award.
+Fidrych finished the 1976 season with a 19–9 record and won the American League Rookie of the Year Award.